sachinkundu/ckanonazurepaas/docs/create-public-catalog-pipeline.md

   * Creates a single Solr core for CKAN
   * Changes administrator password to the one stored in KeyVault.
 * CKAN website in a container, configured utilize the previous two services.
+* Storage account for attaching Azure File volumes to CKAN container to preserve stored state.
+* Storage account for supporting files to dataset publish.
 Properties
 * The deployments are idempotent, if executed multiple times with the same parameters no changes are made.
 * If some parameters are changed, it is **not** guaranteed that the configuration of the services is updated correctly (e.g. if resource name is changed, the older version is not deleted and data not migrated)!